Page not found

 This section focuses on examples of UNDP working with national groups to implement innovative solutions to build capacity:

 - digitizing the last mile of the vaccine supply chain using eVIN in India

 - supporting countries to harness the use of solar power to strengthen the sustainable, climate-resilient delivery of essential services

 - financial management technologies, such as the development of real-time public financial management in Zimbabwe

 - innovative health information systems, outlining the collecting and reporting data from district health facilities using mobile technologies

 UNDP’s Solar for Health initiative supports governments to increase access to quality health services through the installation of solar energy photovoltaic systems (PV), ensuring constant and cost-effective access to electricity, while also mitigating the impact of climate change and advancing multiple Sustainable Development Goals.

-Effective and sustainable health responses require legal and policy environments that reduce stigma, discrimination, inequality and violence against all affected populations, and that empower communities to access their health rights and participate in the governance of the national response.
+Effective and sustainable health responses require law, rights and policy environments that reduce stigma, discrimination, inequality and violence against all affected populations, and that empower communities to access their health rights and participate in the governance of the national response.
 This section acts as a guide to strengthen the capacity of partners on how to promote and protect human rights and gender equality, remove barriers to accessing services and foster enabling legal environments for all key populations in national strategies, policies and programmes.
 It includes examples of successful activities.

 This section focuses on:

-- How to identify and remove human rights and gender related barriers faced by key populations, foster enabling legal environments and develop effective plans and programmes to increase access.
+- how to identify and remove human rights- and gender-related barriers faced by key populations, foster enabling legal environments and develop effective plans and programmes to increase access

 Non-communicable diseases (NCDs)